Backend Setup

 123

-) for local development - Other API Keys: Fill in any other API keys required by your integrations (e.g., Google Maps API key)
+to disable the socket timeout for the backend server (socket will stay connected for as long as the app is open) - Other API Keys: Fill in any other API keys required by your integrations (e.g., Google Maps API key)

 - Create a copy of the